Darshudarsh/tableau-data-refresh/README.md

 1. An AWS account has been set up.
 2. Root user and IAM user "iamusertest" have been created for this activity.
 Please refer to the following screenshots:
 ![user_groups.png](assests/user_groups.png) and ![iam_user.png](assests/iam_user.png)
-3. CreAn IAM role named "AWSGlueServiceRole" has been created to access AWS services.
+3. Create IAM role named "AWSGlueServiceRole" has been created to access AWS services.
 Please refer to
 ![IAM Roles](assests/iam_roles.png)
 4. The necessary policies have been attached to their respective roles.
 Please refer to
 ![iam_policies.png](assests/iam_policies.png)